The value of timing information in event-triggered control: Problem formulation

 We consider the standard networked control system model composed of the plant-sensor-channel-controller tuple depicted in Figure~\ref{fig:system}.
 We start with a scalar, continuous-time, linear time-invariant (LTI) system, and then extend the model to the vector case.

 The plant dynamics are described by

 where $x(t) \in \real$ and $u(t) \in \real$ for $t \in [0,\infty)$ are the system state and control input, respectively.
-Here, $A$ is a positive real number, $B \in \real$, and $|x(0)|<L$ is any bounded initial condition, where $L$ is known to both sensor and controller.
+Here, $A$ is a positive real number, {$B$ is a nonzero real number,} and $|x(0)|<L$ is any bounded initial condition, where $L$ is known to both sensor and controller.
 The sensor can measure the state of the system perfectly, and the controller can apply the control input with infinite precision and without delay.
-However, sensor and controller communicate through a channel that can support only a finite communication rate and is subject to delay. \red{At each triggering event, the sensor can transmit a packet composed of a finite number of bits through the communication channel, which is received by the controller entirely and without error, after an unknown, bounded delay, as we describe next.}
+However, the sensor and the controller communicate through a channel that can support only a finite communication rate and is subject to delay. \red{At each triggering event, the sensor can transmit a packet composed of a finite number of bits, representing a quantized version of the state, through the communication channel, which is received by the controller entirely and without error, after an unknown, bounded delay, as described next.}